dragan-apostolski/photography-portfolio/project-requirements.md

 Then follows the photo grid (masonry) which displays a selection of my best photos, all wrapped by the PhotoPreview component.
 On hover, the PhotoPreview displays a title, and a description.
 Clicking the PhotoPreview opens the photo in detail view (PhotoDetail component).
 As you scroll down more photos start loading (lazy loading).

+### Projects page

+Project page lists projects in a grid.
+Each project is wrapped by the PhotoPreview component.
+On hover, the PhotoPreview displays a title, and a description.
+Clicking a project card opens the project in detail view (a separate page).
+Additionally, each card shows the proejcts's tags.
+On top of the page, the user can select a tag to filter the projects, in the same way it can be done for the gallery page.

+### Project details

+Each project is consisted of one cover photo (spanning the full width and height of the page), and a an array of other photos, which are shown as the user scrolls down the page.
+On the bottom of the cover photo, there is a small icon indicating that the user should scroll down to explore the project.
+Once the user starts scrolling, a description shows up.
+The description is consisted of a project name, client (if its a client project) or model (if its a photo-sesseion), and a short description.
+After scrolling through the description the photos start loading and the user can scroll through them.
+Each photo is shown in its full width and height.

+On the bottom there are links to other projects.

 ### About page

 This page contains detailed info about me such as bio, projects, photographic style, and a couple of more photos of me.